volume 4 * issue 3 * January 2000 |

 This is an amazing accomplishment if one thinks about all of the albums released in the 20th century and "Exodus" was chosen to stand above all of them.
 Thanks to Roger Steffens for passing along this tidbit of information.

-Junior Marvin Speaking of "Exodus," Junior Marvin, who was the lead guitarist on the album and an essential member of Bob Marley & The Wailers, is now pursuing his own solo career.
+JUNIOR MARVIN UPDATE- Speaking of "Exodus," Junior Marvin, who was the lead guitarist on the album and an essential member of Bob Marley & The Wailers, is now pursuing his own solo career.
 If you visit his official web site, you can see the cover of his new album "Burnin' Love" and also listen to sound clips, including four full-length songs from the album.

 You can view pictures of Junior from around the world as well as concert advertisements.
 Give the site a visit and find out when Junior Marvin's Roots, Rock, Blues & Dance will head into a town near you!
 There will also be online ordering of "Burnin' Love" very soon, so keep watching the Junior Marvin page to find out all of the details!

-The TNT "One Love: The Bob Marley All-Star Tribute" has aired and the show did not live up to the hype that surrounded it.
+AN HONEST LOOK AT THE ONE LOVE TRIBUTE- The TNT "One Love: The Bob Marley All-Star Tribute" has aired and the show did not live up to the hype that surrounded it.
 The tribute was riddled with sloppy covers of Bob Marley songs by such acts as Eve, Erykah Badu, Darius Rucker, Chris Robinson from the Black Crowes, Chrissie Hynde, and even the entire Marley family lacked any real luster.
 Artists struggling through their songs, singing wrong lyrics, and the lack of any real emotion that Bob originally put into all of his music, made this show an unfitting tribute to Bob Marley.

-One Love Tribute Some of the few bright spots of the show included The Wailers Band's presence, featuring Aston "Familyman" Barrett, Tyrone Downie, Al Anderson, and Earl "Chinna" Smith, adding some credibility that this show surely lacked.
+Some of the few bright spots of the show included The Wailers Band's presence, featuring Aston "Familyman" Barrett, Tyrone Downie, Al Anderson, and Earl "Chinna" Smith, adding some credibility that this show surely lacked.
 The performance of Toots Hibbert on "Lively Up Yourself" was just that, lively and featured Toots doing a James Brown-esque split in the end.

 The producers of the show missed the most essential ingredient in making an appropriate tribute to Bob Marley: the living original Wailers, Bunny Wailer and also Constantine "Vision" Walker.
 Neither was invited to participate, showing the lack of any care on the producers' part to pay the proper tribute to Bob Marley.
 All-in-all the show managed to commercialize even further the Bob Marley name.
 Since the show was held in Jamaica, but why then was there not more Jamaican artists?
 Reggae fans can probably name numerous worthy Jamaican acts who would have loved to pay tribute to Bob Marley in this fashion.